 Other notes on automatic translation

 With the automatically pre-translated text from step 2 above, all default text and buttons have been professionally pre-translated for various countries: , , , , , , , , , , , , , , , , , , , , , , .

-With the automatically pre-translated text from step 2 above, newly added text (conjoint attributes and levels and additional questions) are Google-translated.
+With the automatically pre-translated text from step 2 above, newly added text (conjoint attributes and levels and additional questions) are automatically translated (not by humans).
 Please review these items carefully.

 You can preview the survey across various languages by clicking on the preview buttons (highlighted below).